 A separate build process, like the one in Observable Framework, helps with this since it catches errors in one central place.
 The deployed dashboard still works, but the build process can send error messages to the maintainer, who can fix problems.
 The user might never even know that there was a problem, while in a traditional BI dashboard, they will see database errors without knowing what to do about them.

-Share your dashboard and track its use
+Share your dashboard and track dashboard usage

 Build it and they will come – except, that doesn’t usually work.
 You have to tell people that you made something for them, and keep reminding them.
 Perhaps your immediate customers are aware of it, but are there other stakeholders or interested parties who might benefit from your dashboard (who also have access to the data, of course)?